IntelLabs/RAG-FiT/docs/processing.md

 # Data Augmentation

-To demonstrate the usage of RAG Foundry data augmentation, we will follow the experimentation presented in the paper.
+To demonstrate the usage of RAG-FiT data augmentation, we will follow the experimentation presented in the paper.
 Choosing the ASQA Q&A dataset and the Phi-3 model.
 We compare a baseline configuration with 4 other configurations:

 1. Retrieval augmentation using a corpus and inserting the documents in the prompt after the question.